ParmeetAFK/YTS-Downloader/README.md

 Error

-	Script Downloads .torrent file but all files are corrupted , If user loads torrent file Utorrent displays error " Unable to load : Torrent is not valid bencoding "
+	Script Downloads .torrent file but all files are corrupted ,If user loads torrent file Utorrent displays error " Unable to load : Torrent is not valid bencoding "

 -------------------------------------------------------------------------------------------------------------------